-What is Caisse Populaire?
+What Is Caisse Populaire?

-Caisse Populaire is a French Word for ‘Credit Union’ and simply refers to financial institutions which are owned and controlled by its members.
-These institutions perform similar activities as banks but are limited to providing services only to its members.
+Caisse Populaire is a French Word for ‘Credit Union,’ and it simply refers to financial institutions owned and controlled by its members.
+These institutions perform similar activities as banks but only provide services to their members.
 At times, based on member needs, the institutions may perform additional services, such as investment advisory.

-How does Caisse Populaire Work?
+How Does Caisse Populaire Work?

-Caisse Populaire may be formed by a group of people with a common interest – usually, these are formed by people living in the same community.
+A group of people may form Caisse Populaire with a common interest – usually, these are formed by people living in the same community.
 The members of Caisse Populaire pool their money together (deposits) and use it to provide loans and other financial services to its members.
-The board of directors is elected democratically with each member getting one vote regardless of the size of their deposits or investments.
+The board of directorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. is elected democratically, with each member getting one vote regardless of the size of their deposits or investments.

 Similar to a regular bank, the following services are offered at Caisse Populaire –